-- If the roof structure allows, the water storage tank shall store a maximum capacity of 500 gallons per household, complete with all its necessary accessories and instrumentation for full functionality of water storage and distribution within the home during a disaster scenario.
+- of 500 gallons per household, complete with all its necessary accessories and instrumentation for full functionality of water storage and distribution within the home during a disaster scenario.
 The capacity of the tank should be defined by the designer according to the household needs.
-The water storage tank shall be connected to the utility's main water line with a water level control valve and backflow preventer designed to prevent backflow from the water storage tank to the utility main water line. - The water storage tank shall have instrumentation to monitor and control pressure and water level.
+The water storage tank shall be connected to the utility's main water line with a water level control valve and backflow preventer designed to prevent backflow from the water storage tank to the utility main water line. - The water storage tank shall have instrumentation to monitor and control pressure and water level. - The water storage tank shall be located on the rooftop of the home.
+If the structural integrity of the house does not support the load of any of the applicable water tank size options, then ground installation feasibility should be evaluated.
+If none of the two (2) alternatives are viable the Applicant will immediately be disqualified from the WSS installation. - In case the house loses power, the electric pump should be able to work off-grid from the main electrical utility supported by the PV and battery system granted to the Applicant from the CEWRI Program, when applicable.

-- The water storage tank shall be located on the rooftop of the home.
-If the structural integrity of the house does not support the load of any of the applicable water tank size options, then, the applicant will immediately be disqualified from the WSS installation. - In case the house loses power, the electric pump should be able to work off-grid from the main electrical utility supported by the PV and battery system granted to the applicant from the CEWRI Program, when applicable. - The water storage tank shall be constructed of ultra violet and corrosion resistant material, approved for potable water, and have the Food and Drug Administration (FDA) and the National Safety Foundation (NSF) approval. - Other related material for complete installation should include but is not limited to: - Pump: 1/2 horsepower with pressurized tank - Diaphragm type pressurized tank should be sized to provide adequate pressure to meet the water demands of the home. - Piping: Only copper piping is authorized.
-Sediment filter: Should be able to filtrate at a minimum ten (10) microns particles. - Sensor level: Recommended use whenever possible. - Install a Buoy - Backflow prevention system to prevent cross-connection between household water system and water main. - The water storage tank must be watertight and intended for potable water use. - All water storage tanks must be specifically manufactured for potable water use in accordance with FDA food-grade specifications, NSF standards, or other nationally recognized standards for potable water.
+- The water storage tank shall be constructed of ultraviolet and corrosion resistant material, approved for potable water, and have the Food and Drug Administration (FDA) and the National Safety Foundation (NSF) approval. - Other related material for complete installation should include, but is not limited to: - Pump: 1⁄2 horsepower with pressurized tank - Diaphragm type pressurized tank should be sized to provide adequate pressure to meet the water demands of the home. - Piping: Only copper piping is authorized.
+Sediment filter: Should be able to filtrate at a minimum ten (10) microns particles.
+Use of chlorinated polyvinyl chloride (CPVC) or Cross-linked Polyethylene (PEX) will be approved under extraordinary circumstances and will require PRDOH prior approval on a case-by-case basis. - Sensor level: Recommended use whenever possible. - Install a Buoy - Backflow prevention system to prevent cross-connection between household water system and water main. - The water storage tank must be watertight and intended for potable water use. - All water storage tanks must be specifically manufactured for potable water use in accordance with FDA food-grade specifications, NSF standards, or other nationally recognized standards for potable water.
 Documentation from the manufacturer stating that tanks are approved for potable water must be available for inspection.
 Water storage tanks must be installed according to the manufacturers' specific instructions.